Molecular Formula: C14H22N4O9

 Apart from its anti-oxidant activity, epithalon has been observed to activate an enzyme called telomerase in cell culture assays.
 Telomerase preserves the ends of chromosomes known as telomeres that are crucial for maintaining the integrity of DNA.
 Epithalon preserves the DNA from damage by activating the telomerase which in turn decreases the number of errors in the DNA strands.
 Thus the peptide protects DNA from accumulating errors over a span of time which often lead to cellular dysfunction, cancer and aging.

 Epithalon is being researched actively in order to explore the various mechanisms by which this wonder peptide mediates longevity.
 One of such pathways has been found to be the regulation of certain gene expression.

-Studies using cell culture have highlighted that the peptide directly interacts with promoter regions of certain genes such as Tram1, IL-2, CD5 and MMP2 and enhance their expression.
+Studies using cell culture have highlighted that the peptide directly interacts with promoter regions of certain genes such as Tram1, IL-2, CD5 and MMP2 and enhances their expression.
 CD5 and IL-2 both are involved in operations of the immune system while MMP2 plays a critical role in the maintenance of extracellular matrix in tendons, skin, and other connective tissue.
 Thus the drug boosts immune system function and the ability of the body to heal both from injury and every day stress and wear and tear.

-Epithalon triggers interferon gamma synthesis from aging lymphocytes in rats.
-Interferon gamma is a relevant signaling molecule of the immune system and helps prepare the body for combating viral infections through T lymphocyte, macrophage and natural killer cell activation.
+Epithalon triggers interferon-gamma synthesis from aging lymphocytes in rats.
+Interferon-gamma is a relevant signaling molecule of the immune system and helps prepare the body for combating viral infections through T lymphocyte, macrophage and natural killer cell activation.

 The following are known DNA interactions of epithalon: